CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 With exception of public resolvers, a DNS resolver should resolve only queries sent by clients in its own network.
 This restriction limits attack surface on the resolver itself and also for the rest of the Internet.

-In a situation where access to DNS resolver is not limited using IP firewall, you can implement access restrictions which combines query source information with :ref:`policy rules <mod-policy>`.
+In a situation where access to DNS resolver is not limited using IP firewall, you can implement access restrictions which combines query source information with :ref:`policy rules <config-policy-new>`.
 Following configuration allows only queries from clients in subnet ``192.0.2.0/24`` and refuses all the rest.

 .. code-block:: yaml

-    view:

-    policy:

-.. .. code-block:: lua

-..     modules.load('view')
+   views:
+     # refuse everything that hasn't matched
+     - subnet: 0.0.0.0/0
+       answer: refused

-..     -- whitelist queries identified by subnet
+     # whitelist queries identified by subnet
-..     view:addr('192.0.2.0/24', policy.all(policy.PASS))

-..     -- drop everything that hasn't matched
-..     view:addr('0.0.0.0/0', policy.all(policy.DROP))
+     - subnet: 192.168.1.0/24
+       answer: allow

 ^^^^^^^^^^^^^^^^^^^^^^^^
 TLS server configuration